sineer/sin.io/content/posts/plant-traits-comp.md

   - AI
   - Plants
 ---
-## Decoding Plant Secrets with AI: The PlantTraits2024 Challenge
+## Decoding Plant Secrets with AI!

 Have you ever looked closely at a plant and wondered what stories it could tell?